justinmahar/random-seed-weighted-chooser/README.md

 ## Usage

 Two ways:

-- Array of weights.
-Randomly choose an index based on weights.
+- Randomly choose an index from an **array of weights**.
-- Array of objects with weight properties.
-Randomly choose an object based on weights.
+- Randomly choose an object from an **array of objects with weight properties**.

 ### Using An Array Of Weights

-You can use an array of weights to randomly choose an index in that array.
+You can use an array of weight numbers to randomly choose an index in that array.

 ```js
 const chooser = require("random-seed-weighted-chooser").default;